siddharth1024/DBMI-Practicals/README.md

 # DMBI-Practicals (C++ only)
 Data Mining and Business Intelligence Practicals

-1. Normalize profit (0.0 - 1.0)
+1. Normalize profit.
 2. Filter dataset by zip code, valid zip code format is 5 numeric digits.
+3. Min-Max Normalization.
-3. Calculate Z-Score for profit.
+4. Calculate Z-Score for profit.
-4. Decimal Normalization
+5. Decimal Normalization.
-5. Smoothing by Mean.
+6. Smoothing (bin by mean).

 #### Practical list as per course of GTU and BVM College.